bigjosh/De-Harak-Clock-Controller/README.md

 Each panel gets a DNS name that is mapped to its location on the clock.
 The top row of digits are `T01` - `T12`, and the bottom 5 rows are `B00` - `B59`.

+# Operation

+The clock runs continusly using the local linux time.
+The timezone is set inside the `clockmode.sh` script, as are the colors for hours, minutes, seconds, and background.

+In the case when minutes andsSeconds are on the smae digit, seconds win.

+The background is currently set to turn on at 8PM and off at 7AM.
+This save a bit of power and wear as the dim background light is not visible durring daylight.

 # Installation

 Easiest way to install is to use the release in this repo to flash a new SD card.
 Then `cd` into the repo and do a `git pull` to make sure everything is up to date.